thisDotLucas/WeatherDash/README.md

 Weather Dash is a graphical user interface that graphs temperature and humidity data from the OpenWeatherMap API and compares it to an arduino sensor.

 #### Note
 The suprisingly big difference in temperatures is caused by the sensor being located on a balcony surronded by glass panels.
-Our sensor has had problems with humidity since November -
+Our sensor has had problems with humidity since November - .
+Data is available from june 2019 - .

 ## How to install
 ### Eclipse